messente/messente-api-python/docs/DeliveryReportApi.md

 # Enter a context with an instance of the API client
 with messente_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = delivery_report_api.DeliveryReportApi(api_client)
+    api_instance = messente_api.DeliveryReportApi(api_client)
-    omnimessage_id = "omnimessageId_example" # str | UUID of the omnimessage to for which the delivery report is to be retrieved
+    omnimessage_id = 'omnimessage_id_example' # str | UUID of the omnimessage to for which the delivery report is to be retrieved

-    # example passing only required values which don't have defaults set
     try:
         # Retrieves the delivery report for the Omnimessage
         api_response = api_instance.retrieve_delivery_report(omnimessage_id)
         pprint(api_response)
-    except messente_api.ApiException as e:
+    except ApiException as e:
         print("Exception when calling DeliveryReportApi->retrieve_delivery_report: %s\n" % e)
 ```